 Create a pipeline in any module in your project.

-In your pipeline, select Add stage and configure the stage settings.
+In your pipeline, select Add stage, and then select the stage type:

 - Build: Build, test, and push artifacts to repositories.